Is ForkLift as powerful as Commander One?

 Commander One PRO features Process Viewer that lets you see all processes on your computer with the possibility to quit any of them.
 ForkLift doesn’t have this option.
 Same situation with Terminal Emulator.
 File and folder comparison and folder synchronization is offered in ForkLift, while Commander One doesn’t currently support these features.
 Both apps don’t offer hex editor for now.
 Sorting in ForkLift is available by 12 parameters, while Commander One offers only 5 dimensions.

 Both Commander One and ForkLift support ZIP, RAR, 7zip and TAR archives, both support RAR only for reading, however Commander One offers read/write mode for ZIP, 7zip, and TAR, ForkLift fully supports only ZIP.
-ForkLift doesn't let you open archives as regular folders.
+ForkLift doesn’t let you open archives as regular folders.
+Commander One lets you assign hotkeys to any file operation and offers various color themes.
+ForkLift doesn’t offer themes.

 Commander One is generally a free file manager for macOS that for additional payment adds advanced features, whereas ForkLift is a paid app that offers a 15-day trial and then you’ll need to make a decision and if you want it you’ll need to buy a license to keep using it.